 The issue has stayed top of mind for me because of both Equal Pay Day observed on April 4 and other related news stories including the World Cup-winning women of US Soccer filing a wage discrimination complaint and the story about pay differences between men and women who speak at tech conferences which got a lot of buzz.

-I also discovered that where I live, Baton Rouge, LA is the second worst paying city in the US.
-This comes as no surprise based on my experience at LSU, one of the biggest employers in the community.
+I also discovered that where I live, Baton Rouge, LA, is the second worst paying city in the US.
+This comes as no surprise based on my experience at LSU, one of the biggest employers in this community.
 Equal Pay Day, or the point in the year women need to work to make what men did in the previous year, should be observed here on May 8 rather than April 4.
-This is because Baton Rouge women make, on average, 64.9 cents for every dollar men make, well below the national average of 80 cents to men’s dollar.
+This is because Baton Rouge women make, on average, 65 cents for every dollar men make, well below the national average of 80 cents to men’s dollar.
 The consequences of this gap are damaging to children, families, and communities.

 The Equal Pay Summit presented both facts and solutions.
 One proposed remedy is to pass bills designed to reduce the gap.
 This type of legislation includes laws that prohibit pay secrecy in organizations and laws that prohibit salary history questions during the selection process.